We are miracles to each other

 It began on Bainbridge Island in the middle of the night.
 My husband sat by the side of the bed in the dark.
 When I asked what was wrong, he couldn’t speak.

 The 911 responders took him to a hospital designated for strokes.
-After 12 hours in the ER and twelve 12 hours upstairs, the doctor said her hospital had no neurologist but not to worry, she’d sent his tests to three off-site neurologists who agreed nothing could be done surgically.
-She reminded us we’d gone past the 24 hour window for that anyway while we’d waited in their hospital.
+After 12 hours in the ER and 12 hours upstairs, the doctor said her hospital had no neurologist but not to worry, she’d sent his tests to three off-site neurologists who agreed nothing could be done surgically.
+She reminded us we’d gone past the 24-hour window for that anyway while we’d waited in their hospital.
 The plan: She’d treat his stroke medically.

 My son and I requested a discharge, put him in our car, drove an hour home, took 10 minutes to regroup, rushed to the 3 p.m. ferry and drove up a Seattle hill to another hospital.